PEELO1994/VPN-HH/Step-by-step-installation.md

 Quick note: If you try to install ubuntu 16.04 from USB-stick and the installation gives an error message something about it trying to install updates from cd-rom.
 We managed to find one solution to fix that error in case that happens.
 So during installation if error occurs, these are the commands that you need:

-!!!In case you get permission denied in some commands just add sudo in front!!!
+!!!In case you get permission denied while running some of these commands just add sudo in front!!!

 	$ALT+F2 (Switches view to terminal screen)
 	$cd /target/etc/apt